Topics Regular meeting with the German Association of the Research-based Pharmaceutical Industry (vfa)" was held

 vfa Katja Standke

-During this session, the vfa's commitment to the EU Pharmaceutical Strategy was explained, as the most important issue for the vfa is access to medicines, and Germany is the country where access is achieved most quickly after approval by the European Medicines Agency (EMA), He explained that the EU Pharmaceutical Strategy is also working with EFPIA to provide input at the European and national levels to ensure that the Strategy is not negatively impacted.
-In response to other questions from the Pharmaceutical Manufacturers' Association, the participants answered about the status of the study on the stable supply of medicines at the European level, including Germany's role as the EU Presidency, as well as the current status of the response in Germany.
+During this session, the vfa's commitment to the EU Pharmaceutical Strategy was explained, as the most important issue for the vfa is access to medicines, and Germany is the country where access is achieved most quickly after approval by the European Medicines Agency (EMA), He explained that the EU Pharmaceutical Strategy is also working with EFPIA to provide input at the European and national levels to ensure that there is no negative impact.
+In response to other questions from the JPMA, the participants answered about the status of the study on the stable supply of medicines at the European level, including Germany's role as the Presidency of the EU, and the current status of the response in Germany.

 Digital Health

-This session included an introduction to the government's efforts to promote digitalization in Japan: the mission, vision and four pillars of the newly established Digital Agency in September 2021; the promotion of the My Number Card; the radical reform of the screening of cutting-edge medical devices, such as the program " DASH for SaMD, the status of telemedicine in Japan, and efforts in the field of virtual clinical trials.
+In this session, Ms. Okamoto introduced the government's efforts to promote digitalization in Japan: the mission, vision and four pillars of the newly established Digital Agency in September 2021; the promotion of the My Number Card; the radical reform of the screening of cutting-edge medical devices, such as the program " DASH for SaMD, the status of telemedicine in Japan, and efforts in the field of virtual clinical trials were shared.

-During the discussion, the Pharmaceutical Association asked about the status of virtual clinical trials in Germany. vfa commented that although the German authorities are not moving quickly, they are starting to make progress, albeit gradually, due to the COVID-19 disaster.
+During the discussion, the JPMA asked about the status of virtual clinical trials in Germany. vfa commented that although the German authorities are not moving quickly, they are starting to make progress, albeit gradually, due to the COVID-19 disaster.

 Digital Health